errataca/errataca.com/index.md

 These are books or other media that have been recommended to me but that I haven't gotten around to yet!

 - Polywise
-- Open: An Uncensored Memoir of Love, Liberation, and Non-Monogamy
 - Come Together
 - Stepping off the Escalator
 - Designer Relationships